samiunblack/Learn-C-by-solving-problems/README.md

+[Problem 15](https://www.beecrowd.com.br/judge/en/problems/view/1073): Read an integer N. Print the square of each one of the even values from 1 to N including N if it is the case.
 [Problem 16](https://www.beecrowd.com.br/judge/en/problems/view/1153): Read a value N. Calculate and write its corresponding factorial.
 Factorial of N = N * (N-1) * (N-2) * (N-3) * ... * 1.
 [Problem 17](https://www.beecrowd.com.br/judge/en/problems/view/1165): A Prime Number is a number that is divisible only by 1 (one) and by itself.
 For example the number 7 is Prime, because it can be divided only by 1 and by 7.
 [Problem 18](https://www.beecrowd.com.br/judge/en/problems/view/1957): Data stored in computers are in binary.
 An economic way of visualizing these numbers is the usage of base 16 (hexadecimal).Your task is to write a program that, given a natural number at base 10, shows its representation in hexadecimal.